jaysixco/configure-ad/README.md

 3) Open Remote Desktop Login page <br>
 4) Paste the Public IP address, then click enter.
 5) Click "More choices", then click "Use a different account"<br>
-5) For the username, type "mydomain.com\labuser and type the same password you created for this VM <br>
+5) For the username, type "mydomain.com\labuser and type the same password you created for the VM <br>
 <br>
 <strong> Create an Admin account and a place to store all the users we'll create later  </strong><br>
 1) Now that you're in to DC-1 (window 2022 VM), type "Active Directory"in Start Menu search box (1) and then cllick "Active Directory Users and Computers (ADUC)" (2) <br>